boulder-on/JPassport/README.md

 __-Djava.library.path=[path to lib] -Dforeign.restricted=permit__

 # Performance
 The testing classes I have use JNA, JNA Direct, JPassport and pure Java.
-The performance difference break down as:
+The performance breaks down as:

 Passing primatives:
 1. Java - About 4.5 times faster than JPassport
 2. JPassport - About 5.5x faster than JNA Direct
 3. JNA Direct - Very good, about 7-8x faster than JNA
-4. JNA - Slowest by a significant margin
+4. JNA

 Passing Arrays: